HELENA: High-Efficiency Learning-based channel Estimation using dual Neural Attention: Evaluation Results

-The number of parameters, which relates to the memory required at inference time, shows limited correlation with runtime or estimation accuracy. \ac{HELENA} reaches $-16.87$~dB NMSE with only 0.11M parameters, outperforming ChannelNet (0.18M) and LSiDNN-1024 (35.11M) while being faster. \ac{CEViT} achieves the best NMSE with 0.88M parameters, 8x more than \ac{HELENA}, but is slower.
-These results emphasize the need to jointly consider \ac{FLOPS}, parameter count, and inference time when optimizing models for real-time \ac{CE}, as actual latency is shaped by hardware–software co-design aspects such as memory access, operator fusion, and backend scheduling, which extend beyond theoretical complexity
+The number of parameters, which relates to the memory required at inference time, shows limited correlation with runtime or estimation accuracy. \ac{HELENA} reaches $-16.87$~dB NMSE with only 0.11M parameters, outperforming ChannelNet (0.18M) and LSiDNN-1024 (35.11M) while being faster. \ac{CEViT} achieves the best NMSE with 0.88M parameters, 8× more than \ac{HELENA}, but is slower.
+ProEsNet has a moderate footprint of 0.17M parameters.
+These results emphasize the need to jointly consider \ac{FLOPS}, parameter count, and inference time when optimizing models for real-time \ac{CE}, as actual latency is shaped by hardware–software co-design aspects such as memory access, operator fusion, and backend scheduling, which extend beyond theoretical complexity.